mindee/mindee-api-ruby/docs/nutrition_facts_v1.md

 * `per_serving` (Float): The amount of total carbohydrates per serving of the product.
 Fields which are specific to this product; they are not used in any other product.

+### Total Carbohydrate Field
+The total amount of carbohydrates in the product.

+A `NutritionFactsLabelV1TotalCarbohydrate` implements the following attributes:

+* `daily_value` (Float): DVs are the recommended amounts of total carbohydrates to consume or not to exceed each day.
+* `per_100g` (Float): The amount of total carbohydrates per 100g of the product.
+* `per_serving` (Float): The amount of total carbohydrates per serving of the product.
+Fields which are specific to this product; they are not used in any other product.

+### Total Fat Field
+The total amount of fat in the product.

+A `NutritionFactsLabelV1TotalFat` implements the following attributes:

+* `daily_value` (Float): DVs are the recommended amounts of total fat to consume or not to exceed each day.
+* `per_100g` (Float): The amount of total fat per 100g of the product.
+* `per_serving` (Float): The amount of total fat per serving of the product.
+Fields which are specific to this product; they are not used in any other product.

 ### Total Fat Field
 The total amount of fat in the product.